 Think about all the times the weather went berserk in the year.
 A tornado hit major towns, shutting down the electrical grid.
 In such conditions, servers can break down, and sensitive data related to remote assets, such as intellectual property, can be at risk.

-A centralized remote asset management system enables you to keep a close eye on the entire network, hardware, and software used by employees regardless of their location.
-You can prevent loss of data and encrypt remote assets with limited user access in case the asset goes into the wrong hands post-destruction.
+A centralized remote asset management system enables you to keep a close eye on the entire network, hardware, and software used by employees, regardless of their location.

 What is remote asset management software

-A remote asset management software offers various technologies to track items being used off-site.
-When an item is acquired, it is assigned a tag and all its details are uploaded in the software.
+When an item is acquired, it is assigned a tag, and all its details are uploaded into the software.
 After being assigned to employees, the admins use the software to track critical housekeeping events for remote assets.

 Several industries benefit from remote asset management software.
 For example, in manufacturing, the software helps optimize equipment usage and maintenance, whereas in logistics, fleet tracking can be improved.
-Similarly, in construction, tracking remote heavy-duty machinery and tools leads to lower costs and increased overall equipment productivity.
+Similarly, in construction, tracking remote heavy-duty machinery and tools leads to lower costs and increased overall equipment productivity.ย

-A reliable remote asset management system uses barcodes or GPS for real-time tracking making automatic monitoring possible.
+A reliable remote asset management system uses barcodes or GPS for real-time tracking, making automatic monitoring possible.
 Here is how it works:

 QR codes or barcodes: